Mining Intrinsic Rewards from LLM Hidden States for Efficient Best-of-N Sampling: Experiments

 \subsection{Accuracy}

-Table \ref{tab:main_exp} reports the Best-of-N performance of each reward model on the MATH, GSM8K and AQuA\_RAT datasets.
-Our ELHSR model consistently \textbf{outperforms all baseline reward models} across most BoN settings, demonstrating the effectiveness of the proposed linear architecture and hinge‑loss training objective.
-A notable observation is that while many baseline reward models exhibit strong performance on specific subsets of the data, ELHSR demonstrates consistent and robust performance across the entire dataset.
-While the fine‑tuned EurusRM‑7B delivers respectable results, it still lags behind ELHSR in accuracy and incurs substantially higher computational costs during both training and inference.
-In contrast, ELHSR not only achieves the best performance but does so with a parameter footprint less than 0.005\% that of the baselines and is trained on only 6,000 samples per dataset (see Section \ref{sec:efficiency} for detailed comparison).
-This underscores the exceptional efficiency of our approach.
+Table \ref{tab:main_exp_1} reports the Best-of-N performance on mathematics domain of each reward model on the MATH, GSM8K, and AQuA\_RAT datasets, and Table \ref{tab:main_exp_2} reports their performance on other general domains, including code comprehension (Imbue Code Comprehension dataset), commonsense (HellaSwag dataset) and symbolic reasoning (CoinFlip dataset).
+Our SWIFT model \textbf{outperforms all baseline reward models} across most BoN settings.
+For example, SWIFT is 12.7\% more accurate on average than EurusRM-7B on the MATH dataset, with EurusRM-7B being a state-of-the-art open-source reward model on the math and code domains \citep{yuan2024advancing}.
+A notable observation is that while many baseline reward models perform well on specific subsets of the data, SWIFT demonstrates consistent and robust performance across the entire dataset.
+Although the fine-tuned EurusRM-7B achieves respectable results, it still falls short of SWIFT in accuracy and incurs substantially higher computational costs during both training and inference.
+In contrast, SWIFT not only achieves the best overall performance but does so with a parameter footprint of less than 0.005\% of the baselines and is trained on only 6,000 samples per dataset (see Section \ref{sec:efficiency} for detailed comparison).
+This highlights the exceptional efficiency of our approach.

 It is noteworthy that the results presented here were achieved \textbf{without extensive hyperparameter tuning}.
 Further performance gains could likely be realized through more refined optimization strategies.
-For example, exploring alternative loss functions, as demonstrated in Appendix Table \ref{tab:loss_comparison}, increasing the training dataset size based on the scalability analysis in Section \ref{sec:scale_exp}, or training ELHSR on a subset of layers as explored in Section \ref{sec:layer_ablation} (Table \ref{tab:partial_layer_exp}), could yield further improvements.
-This suggests that ELHSR has significant potential for further optimization and improvement.
+For example, exploring alternative loss functions, as demonstrated in Appendix Table \ref{tab:loss_comparison}, increasing the training dataset size based on the scalability analysis in Section \ref{sec:scale_exp}, or training SWIFT on a subset of layers as explored in Section \ref{sec:layer_ablation} (Table \ref{tab:partial_layer_exp}), could yield further improvements.
+This suggests that SWIFT has significant potential for further optimization and improvement.

-Additionally, we further assessed ELHSR's performance on code comprehension tasks using the CRUXEval-O dataset \citep{gu2024cruxeval} to broaden our evaluation scope.
-We use only 600 instances for training for this dataset.
-The results, detailed in Appendix \ref{appendix:result_crux} (Appendix Table \ref{tab:crux_result}), demonstrate that ELHSR outperforms the baselines on this task as well.